malc-u/SomeoneKnowsSomething/TESTING.md

 #### form-login

 Validation of this file brings up 1 warning and 2 errors.
 They are all equivalent to the ones from footer.html, flash-alerts.html and form-delete.html
-Action not taken - resons described in previous occurences.
+Action not taken - reasons described in previous occurrences.

 #### form-password

 Validation of this file brings up 1 warning and 2 errors.
 They are all equivalent to the ones from footer.html, flash-alerts.html, form-delete.html & form-login.html.
-Action not taken - resons described in previous occurences.
+Action not taken - reasons described in previous occurrences..

 #### form-register

 Validation of this file brings up 1 warning and 2 errors.
 They are all equivalent to the ones from footer.html, flash-alerts.html, form-delete.html, form-login.html & form-password.html.
-Action not taken - resons described in previous occurences.
+Action not taken - reasons described in previous occurrences.

 #### form-update

 Validation of this file brings up 1 warning and 8 errors.
 They are all equivalent to the ones from form-add.html.
-Action not taken - resons described in previous occurence.
+Action not taken - reasons described in previous occurrence.

 ### Pages